-- the election of directors; - the approval of the compensation of the Company's Named Executive Officers; or - the stockholder proposal as set forth in this proxy statement, if presented.
+- × the election of directors; or - the approval of the compensation of the Company's Named Executive Officers.

 Banks, brokers and other nominees have the authority under the regulations of the New York Stock Exchange, or the NYSE, to vote shares for which their customers do not provide voting instructions only on certain "routine" matters, including the ratification of the appointment of the Company's independent registered public accounting firm.
 However, the proposals listed above are not considered "routine" matters, and therefore your Shares will not be voted with respect to such proposals if you do not provide voting instructions on your instruction form.